 When you arrive, an Enigmatic Spectre will join the fray, along with several Mysterious Spectres.
 Focus on freeing Tifa from the Bound status she finds herself in, then attack the Enigmatic Spectre.
 Unlike the Mysterious Spectres, the Enigmatic Spectre is resistant to physical and magical attacks, but if you can interrupt its own attacks by attacking when it’s using an ability, it’ll more readily take Stagger damage.
 Tifa’s superior attack speed makes her more suited to this task than Cloud, so beat on the Enigmatic Spectre whenever it starts to do something, and use the ATB segments to cast spells on the lesser ghosts.
 Once the Enigmatic Spectre is Staggered, focus your undivided attention on it.

 After the spectres are banished, watch the scenes that follow.
 Looks like Cloud has himself another job, and Barret pays an advance of 500 Gil.
 Tough break for Jessie, but it seems to have benefitted Cloud just fine.
 If you beat Wedge’s high score at Darts last chapter, he’ll now reward you by giving you Luck Up Materia.
 When it rains, it pours!
 If you haven’t beaten Wedge’s record at Darts, however, now is the time to make another attempt.

 Leave Seventh Heaven when you’re ready, and after joining back up with Tifa you’ll need to head to the Sector 7 Undercity Station a good hike to the east.
 Near the station you’ll be pestered by Chadley, who doesn’t actually have anything to say - the game’s just pointing out that he’s moved over here now.
 Good to know.

-On the train platform, talk to Barret and confirm you’re ready to end Chapter 4.
+On the train platform, talk to Barret and confirm you’re ready to end Chapter 4, obtaining the Night on the Town Trophy.
 Reactor 5, here we come…